 Puppies are so hungry because they grow a lot, and food helps support that growth.
 The other reason is that dogs have a feast-or-famine mentality embedded in them from their ancestors that were wild.
 When a wild dog had the opportunity to eat, he ate as much as possible, not knowing when he would eat again.
 This translates to domesticated dogs as an urge to eat, whether hungry or not.

 How Much Food Does My Puppy Need?

 Every puppy is different, and the amount of food needed depends on weight, breed, and activity level.
-While you can find serving size suggestions on food labels, talk to your vet to make sure you know what’s best for your pup and her specific needs.
+While you can find serving-size suggestions on food labels, talk to your vet to ensure you know what’s best for your pup and her specific needs.

 How Will I Know If My Puppy Is Getting Enough Food?

 If your puppy is growing, seems happy, and is playful, chances are she’s eating enough.
 If you aren’t sure, you can weigh your pup to ensure she is gaining weight.

 What If I Overfeed My Puppy?

 Puppies, like humans, can have bad habits when it comes to eating.
 Be mindful of following a healthy eating schedule and limiting treats so you don’t end up dealing with health concerns like obesity.

 Should My Dog’s Diet Be Grain-Free?